 Step 7: Create an environment that enables digital maturity

-Start investing to create an environment for employees which is far beyond training, where employees can continuously learn, gain digital experiences, and grow.
+Start investing to create an environment for employees that is far beyond training, where employees can continuously learn, gain digital experiences, and grow.

 Step 8: Implement commitment and leadership